blinklv/grunt-google-fontface/README.md

 #### Generate a directory contains CSS files for each font

 In this example, running `google_fontface:multiple_files` will generate a directory which contains CSS files for each font.
-Each TTF file you download from [Google Fonts][] will have a CSS file contains its `@font-face` definiation.
+Each TTF file you download from [Google Fonts][] will have a CSS file contains its `@font-face` definition.

 ```js
 grunt.initConfig({